aquib-sh/aquib-sh.github.io/_posts/2025-04-13-different-approaches-to-list-creation.md

 1728395547200
 ```

-It all made sense, But I had this itch to see how it was really implemented under the hood.
-So I did what any productivity guru and pragmatic person would tell you do,<br/>
+It all made sense, but I had this itch to see how it was really implemented under the hood.
+So I did what any productivity guru and pragmatic person would tell you to do:<br/>
 Checkout the Python Interpreter Source Code 😤

-## Implementation
+## Diving into the CPython Codebase

-I head over to the [cpython repo](https://github.com/python/cpython) on GitHub
+I headed over to the [cpython repo](https://github.com/python/cpython) on GitHub to investigate how list multiplication actually works.

-In CPython the below two method in `listobject.c` file that are responsible for creating the list when you write the list multiplication syntax like `[[]] * 10`
+In CPython, there are two methods in `listobject.c` that are responsible for creating the list when you write the list multiplication syntax like `[[]] * 10`.

 ```c
 static PyObject *